cosbor11/user-asset-translator/Follow-Up-Questions.md

    +120s file n(120) received
    [second report generated]

-   In the case, if we have 60 asset events on queue, then we would process all 60 unless we decided to have a max records consumed set.
-The report-generator consumes every 2 min all messages on queue, so however many are there it should be able to process them.
+   In either case, if we have 60 asset events on queue, then we would process all 60 unless we decided to have a maximum constraint set.
+The report-generator consumes every 2 min, all messages on queue, so however many are there, it should be able to process them.

 ## Where does the data for retirementAccountType go?
 Is the AssetAccount class used to hold data from both brokerageAccount and bankAccount elements?